 Nevertheless, we recognise that things go wrong for all of us from time to time.
 If you have queries or problems or need help understanding something, two organisers will be on duty at all times.
-A duty rota will be displayed in the Information Centre and the people on duty will wear blue headwear or a blue sash so that you can identify them.
+A duty rota will be displayed in the information area and the people on duty will wear blue hats or sashes so that you can identify them.
 They will also be displaying a blue card in their initiation badge.

-Between midnight and 8am the two people on duty will be asleep, so please only contact them at these times if it is VERY IMPORTANT.
+Between midnight and 8am the two people on duty will be asleep, so please only contact them at these times if it is very important.
 Whenever possible, please allow organisers who are not on duty to have a rest; come to one of the organisers on duty with your concerns.